Document Type : Research Paper - Agronomy

 Introduction

 Sesame (Sesamum indicum L.) is one of the oldest oilseed crops cultivated for purposes relating to industry and household consumption.
 It is widely grown in tropical and subtropical regions around the world.
 Sesame productivity can be highly variable depending upon the growing conditions, cultivars, and cultural practices.
 Sowing date is a critical field crop management practice that influences the intensity of other practices applied in crop growth and production.
-Grain yield significantly influences by sowing date and cultivar.
+Seed yield significantly influences by sowing date and cultivar.
 The optimal sowing date is one of the most important and low cost field management practices affecting crop growth and yield.
-In general, early sowing dates correspond to higher growth and grain yields.
+In general, early sowing dates correspond to higher growth and seed yields.
 The aim of this study was to explore an optimum sowing date for new indehiscent sesame cultivars and obtain new superior cultivars with the highest yield potential and adaptation to different sowing date in Dezful region.

 Materials and Methods

-Results and discussion
+Results and Discussion

 Conclusion